aleixrodriala/wa-tunnel/README.md

     curl -v -x localhost:8080 https://httpbin.org/ip
 It has been tested also with a normal browser like Firefox, it's slow but can be used.

+You can also forward other protocol ports like SSH by setting up the server like this:

+    node server.js localhost 3128 12345678901

+And then connect to the server by using in the client:

+    ssh root@localhost -p 8080

 ## Disclaimer